gvwilson/sensibleadventures/misc/bear-02.md

 "Uh oh," she said stupidly, looking at the blotch of red on her hand.
 Her nose was bleeding.
-That hadn't happened in two years, not since that day in Marandine when she'd reached out with her mind to call the clouds.
+That hadn't happened in two years, not since that day in Stale when she'd reached out with her mind to call the clouds.

 That's when she remembered hearing the prince whisper her name just